Oral-B vs Sonicare? The debate rages on, over whether he Oral-B 5000 or Sonicare Flexcare is the best electric toothbrush.

 Why Good Oral Health can Save your Life?

 Dr. Mercola, a leading natural health care advocate reported that poor oral hygiene can lead to a 70% increase in the chances of developing heart disease.
 Good oral health even prevent other health related issues, such as Type 2 Diabetes and possibly even Alzheimer’s Disease.

-Studies have shown that using an electric toothbrush for two minutes is far superior to using a manual toothbrush, since an electric toothbrush is more gentle on your teeth and gums, and the timer ensures you are brushing for two minutes.
+Studies have shown that using an electric toothbrush, such as Oral-B vs Sonicare electric toothbrush for two minutes is far superior to using a manual toothbrush.
+Since an electric toothbrush is more gentle on your teeth and gums, and the timer ensures you are brushing for two minutes.

 The Oral B 5000 and Sonicare Flexcare have sensors that detect and warn you that you are brushing too hard.
-If your dentist complains that you are brushing your teeth too hard, and you’re trying to remember to brush softer, or to angle your manual toothbrush differently is too complicated, then you definitely should look at replacing your outdated manual toothbrush with a dentist recommended electric toothbrush.
+If your dentist complains that you are brushing your teeth too hard, and you’re trying to remember to brush softer, then you definitely should look at replacing your outdated manual toothbrush.

 - Dentist Recommended Soft Electric Toothbrush